 The Project Development Grant (PDG) scheme is intended to assist an organisation to cover some of the costs of developing and co-ordinating a project and taking it towards the start of work on site.

 To qualify, an organisation must have established that the end use of the project is likely to be viable and have decided to take the project forward.

 Scottish Community Development Grant (SCDG)

-Thanks to additional funding from Historic Environment Scotland, projects that are community-led are eligible to apply to the new Community Development Support Grant for up to £50,000 per project.
+Thanks to funding from Historic Environment Scotland, projects that are community-led are eligible to apply to the new Community Development Support Grant.

-Projects that are interested in this fund should discuss their potential eligibility with the Support Officer for Scotland prior to making an application.
+Projects that are interested in this fund should complete an Enquiry Form and discuss their potential eligibility with the Support Officer for Scotland prior to making an application.